GuideJanuary 6, 2026 · Updated April 14, 20267 min read

 How to Import CSV Files into PostgreSQL: 5 Practical Approaches

 PostgreSQL is fast, reliable, and flexible.
 The hard part is usually the CSV: changing delimiters, headers, encodings, missing values, duplicates, or type mismatches.
+If you are not sure whether your file is well-formed, start with our guide on what a CSV file is and the common pitfalls.
 Here are five practical ways to import CSVs into Postgres, from quick commands to production-ready flows.

 1) Using the COPY Command in PostgreSQL